ErfanRasti/arch-setup/docs/04_power_management/4_power_management_tools.md

 ## Power Management Tools

-For laptop users, power usage is one of the most critical things in linux.
+For laptop users, power usage is one of the most critical things in Linux.
 I personally prefer using `power-profiles-daemon` , `powertop`, and `thermald` together.
 But you can use `tlp` instead of `power-profiles-daemon` if you want.

 ### TLP